-Breast lift surgery in Thailand, or mastopexy is an aesthetic procedure that aims to raise and reshape sagging or dropping breasts by trimming off excess skin and compacting surrounding tissues.
+Breast lift surgery in Thailand or mastopexy is an aesthetic procedure that aims to raise and reshape sagging or drooping breasts by trimming off excess skin and compacting surrounding tissues.

 Unless you have the elixir of youth, your firm and budding breasts will gradually turn into sagging, pendulous, unwanted breasts.
 These changes result from many influencing factors:

 - Weight issues

 A breast lift or a boob lift can revitalize your figure with a breast makeup that is virginal and blooming.

 Is Breast Lift Right for Me?

 A breast lift is an excellent choice for you if:

 - Your breasts droop, sag, have lost shape and volume;

 - Your nipples and areolas are pointing downward;

 How Do I Prepare for My Breast Lift Surgery?